Thank you for your interest in our organization!

 The reason is that it’s almost impossible for us to keep track on the communication with you, among hundreds of other volunteers, if you use different names!

-Some times we make appointments with volunteers on Workaway, and ask them to send us an email.
+Some times we make appointments with volunteers on Workaway or on Facebook, and ask them to send us an email.
 When we receive the email, it’s from a different name, and we will not automatically understand that it’s the same person, and important information may disappear.

 We have had incidents where workawayers have arrived in Norway, not being able to find us or get in touch with us, because we have not recognized their name when they get in touch.
 For instance we are searching for our expected guest “Toby”, but the emails comes from “Tobias”… and some times the aliases are totally different names.